 Beam Pattern

-The following images give you an idea of how the fresnel lens shapes and concentrates the flash beam from a hot shoe flash.
+The following images give you an idea of how the Fresnel lens shapes and concentrates the flash beam from a hot shoe flash.
 I have included the samples from the MagMod MagBeam as well for comparison.
 Whilst there is considerably more edge spill from the Better Beamer, I should point out that in my measurements, both devices performed almost identically in terms of light intensity, with both of them increasing flash output by 2 1/3 stops.
-There are other pros and cons to these two options, but in terms of efficiency it appears to be a dead heat.
+There are other pros and cons to these two options, but in terms of efficiency, it appears to be a dead heat.

 Conclusion

-The Better Beamer Flash Extender does what it says it will do, in a lightweight package for a very low price.
-The design can probably best be called “functional” in the same way that you might call a run-down cabin “rustic” if you were trying to convince someone to stay there.
 If sticking to a low budget is your absolute priority, then the Better Beamer will work, but I can’t help thinking that most people out there who are using large telephoto lenses can afford to shell out the extra $40 and get the MagBeam instead.
-The MagBeam also has the additional virtue of being able to work with MagMod’s other excellent accessories, such as grids and coloured gels, all of which I also own and also recommend.
-Heck, you can even stack them together for some really fun effects!
+The MagBeam also has the additional virtue of being able to work with MagMod’s other accessories, such as grids and coloured gels, all of which I also own and also recommend.

 Where to Buy